vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And such were some of you: but *ye are washed, but ye are sanctified, but ye are justified* in the name of the Lord Jesus, and *by the Spirit* of our God.
 {% ct '1 Corinthians 6:11' %}

 To reject Jesus is to reject the convictions of the Holy Spirit upon the mind, through whom He works to purge us from sin.
 This is why the two travelers to Emmaus felt their hearts “burning” with conviction after Jesus explained the Scriptures to them {% rf 'Luke 24:32' %}.
 It also explains why the Holy Spirit appeared in the form of fire when He came upon the apostles at Pentecost {% rf 'Acts 2:3-4' %}.
-Because the lost have rejected the promptings of the Holy Spirit, the second coming will bring destruction upon them, for Christ’s glorious holiness is a consuming fire to all whose sins have not already been purged by the indwelling presence of His Holy Spirit.
+Because the lost have rejected the promptings of the Holy Spirit, the second coming will bring destruction upon them, for Christ’s glorious holiness is a consuming fire to all whose sins have not already been purged by the indwelling presence of His Holy Spirit {% rf 'Psalm 50:3-4' %}.

 ## What happens to Satan at this time?

 > And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And *he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years*.
+And cast him into the bottomless pit, and shut him up, and set a seal upon him, that he should deceive the nations no more, till the thousand years should be fulfilled: and after that he must be loosed a little season. … And when the thousand years are expired, Satan shall be loosed out of his prison.
-{% ct 'Revelation 20:1-2' %}
+{% ct 'Revelation 20:1-3, 7' %}

 The chain described here is a symbolic chain of circumstances, representing Satan’s confinement to the desolate earth, where he will have no one to tempt or deceive—for the saved will be in heaven, and the lost will be dead.
 For the first time since his rebellion in heaven, he will be completely deprived of his power—a condition that will last for a thousand years.
 It is noteworthy that the Greek word translated “bottomless pit” is *abussos* (abyss)—the same word used in {% rf 'Genesis 1:2' false %} for “deep”.
 In other words, during this period, the earth will return to a chaotic, uninhabited state similar to its condition before Creation.